 Although Tom Thomson and the group seem to have explored much of Georgian Bay, I haven’t found anything that they did between Killarney and the French River.
 (Thomson sketched at the mouth of the French and paddled up it.)
 They usually travelled by train and then canoe so they would not have had a convenient way to Philip Edward Island.
 Too bad.
 [See here for the source.]

 Before leaving our campsite, we did get a shot of it and the Big Rock top where we had spent some quality time.
-In the pic below the campsite is on the middle right and Big Rock is on top left.
+The picture below shows the campsite on the middle right and Big Rock on the top left.
 Then it was time to move on.

-Given the tranquil water we found ourselves paddling across open stretches that we would normally have avoided in favour of a more protected route behind the scattered rocks and islands.
-We were treated to more Georgian Bay eye-candy as we paddled into one great photo-op after another.
+Given the tranquil water, we found ourselves paddling across open stretches that we would typically have avoided in favour of a more protected route behind the scattered rocks and islands.
+We were treated to more Georgian Bay eye candy as we paddled into one great photo-op after another.

 We went for a ramble on Hincks Island, checking out potential tent spots and putting our Helinox chairs together so we could sit while we enjoyed a Gatorade and Clifbar break.
-It was 11 a.m. and we had reached the east end of Philip Edward Island.
+It was 11 a.m., and we had reached the east end of Philip Edward Island.
 We could have stopped at Hincks and chilled for the day – it certainly was scenic enough.
-However, we would prove once again that at heart we are canoe trippers as opposed to canoe campers.
-We decided it was way too early to stop and figured that lunch at the top of Beaverstone Bay and then maybe a campsite near there would make more sense.
+However, we would prove once again that, at heart, we are canoe trippers as opposed to canoe campers.
+We decided it was too early to stop and figured that lunch at the top of Beaverstone Bay and maybe a campsite near there would make more sense.
 So off we went, making easy progress.

-By 12:30 we had paddled the eight-kilometers to the top of Beaverstone Bay and stopped for lunch.
-We watched a Coast Guard boat chug by and enter Collins Inlet while we sat in the shade and sipped on our Thai noodle soups and munched on our Wasa bread with peanut butter.
+By 12:30, we had paddled the eight kilometers to the top of Beaverstone Bay and stopped for lunch.
+We watched a Coast Guard boat chug by and enter Collins Inlet while we sat in the shade, sipped on our Thai noodle soups, and munched on our Wasa bread with peanut butter.

 Then it was time to find a campsite.
 There was one indicated across from the used-to-be lumber mill community of Collins Inlet.
 We figured it would make for a good spot.
 I was also expecting to see a marina there and meet boaters passing through the Inlet; I even suggested that we could have a second lunch at the restaurant!